 A huge perk of hosting a corporate retreat is that you’re able to give your employees a break from the office.
 After months upon months of long days, it’s nice to show your employees that you appreciate them by giving them the opportunity to relax and rejuvenate.

 While corporate retreats aren’t just about getting some R&R, the time off can be a huge benefit for your workforce.
-Even a short corporate retreat can give employees the mental break they need in order to return to the office refreshed and ready to tackle whatever comes their way.
+Even a short corporate retreat with an engraved trophy can give employees the mental break they need in order to return to the office refreshed and ready to tackle whatever comes their way.

 Today’s employees are more stressed and overworked than ever before.
 In fact, a Gallup study conducted in 2018 found that 23% of employees reported feeling burned out either very often or often.
 Around 44% said that they feel burned out some of the time.